General Government: Administration

 The General Government had no international recognition.
 The territories it administered were never either in whole or part intended as any future Polish state within a German-dominated Europe.
 According to the Nazi government the Polish state had effectively ceased to exist, in spite of the existence of a Polish government-in-exile.
 The General Government had the character of a type of colonial state.
 It was not a Polish puppet government, as there were no Polish representatives above the local administration.

-The government seat of the General Government was located in Kraków (German: Krakau; Cracow) rather than in Warsaw for security reasons.
+The government seat of the General Government was located in Kraków rather than in Warsaw for security reasons.
 The official state language was German, although Polish continued in use by local government.
 Useful institutions of the old Polish state were retained for ease of administration.
 The Polish police, with no high-ranking Polish officers (they were arrested or demoted), was reorganised as the Blue Police and became subordinated to the Ordnungspolizei.
 The Polish educational system was similarly retained, but most higher institutions were closed.
 The Polish local administration was kept, subordinated to new German bosses.
 The Polish fiscal system, including the zloty currency, remained in use but with revenues going to the German state.
 A new bank was created; it issued new banknotes.

 The Germans sought to play Ukrainians and Poles off against each other.
 Within ethnic Ukrainian areas annexed by Germany, beginning in October 1939, Ukrainian Committees were established with the purpose of representing the Ukrainian community to the German authorities and assisting the approximately 30,000 Ukrainian refugees who fled from Soviet-controlled territories.
 These committees also undertook cultural and economic activities that had been banned by the previous Polish government.
 Schools, choirs, reading societies and theaters were opened, and twenty Ukrainian churches that had been closed by the Polish government reopened.
 By March 1941, there were 808 Ukrainian educational societies with 46,000 members.

-A Ukrainian publishing house and periodical press was set up in Cracow, which – despite having to struggle with German censors and paper shortages – succeeded in publishing school textbooks, classics of Ukrainian literature, and the works of dissident Ukrainian writers from the Soviet Union.
+A Ukrainian publishing house and periodical press was set up in Kraków, which – despite having to struggle with German censors and paper shortages – succeeded in publishing school textbooks, classics of Ukrainian literature, and the works of dissident Ukrainian writers from the Soviet Union.
 Krakivs'ki Visti was headed by Frank until the end of World War II and had as editor Michael Chomiak.
 It was "the leading legal newspaper" of the General Government and "attracted more (and better) contributors among whom were the most prominent Ukrainian cultural figures of the (early) 20th century."

 Ukrainian organizations within the General Government were able to negotiate the release of 85,000 Ukrainian prisoners of war from the German–Polish conflict (although they were unable to help Soviet POWs of Ukrainian ethnicity).

-After the war, the Polish Supreme National Tribunal declared that the government of the General Government was a criminal institution.
+After the war, the Polish Supreme National Tribunal declared that the General Government was a criminal institution.